AlexMooney/ACKS_SRD/Chapter03.md

 ## Equipment Descriptions

 **Arbalest**: An arbalest is a heavy crossbow, pulled with the mechanical assistance of a rack and pinion or windlass.
+After firing, an arbalest must be reloaded before it may be fired again.
+Reloading is an action in lieu of moving.
 Historical examples include the late medieval arbalest and the Three Kingdoms era Chinese heavy crossbow.

 **Axe, Battle**: This is a single- or double-bitted axe with a 24" to 48" haft, designed for battle and useable with one or two hands.
 Historical examples include the Scythian sagaris, Viking bearded and skeg axe, Celtic war axe, medieval battle axe, and Persian tabarzin.